 Keep the crew out of the slot and keep the boat flat unless using weight to steer.

-If you have good boat speed, standard tactical situations should be approached aggressively in most conditions, but light-air tactics demand more conservatism and greater anticipation.
+If you have good boat speed, standard tactical situations should be approached aggressively in most conditions.
+Light-air tactics demand more conservatism and greater anticipation.

-In many instances, you can actually gain distance when you dip a starboard tacker because of the speed you generate when bearing off.
-On the other tack, don’t be afraid to wave an approaching port tacker across if it looks like they might tack on your lee bow to avoid you.
+You can actually gain distance when you dip a starboard tacker because of the speed you generate when bearing off.
+Don’t be afraid to wave a port tacker across if it looks like they might tack on your lee bow.

-Obviously, a massive shift would be an exception to this rule if the shift were to last a substantial length of time.
+A massive shift would be an exception if the shift were to last a substantial length of time.